lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   * BIDIRECTIONAL (Bi): this Field Description is applicable to packets travelling both Up and Dw.

 * Target Value (TV) is the value used to match against the packet header field.
-The Target Value can be of any type (integer, strings, etc.).
-It can be a single value or a more complex structure (array, list, etc.), such as a JSON or a CBOR structure.
+The Target Value can be a scalar value of any type (integer, strings, etc.) or a more complex structure (array, list, etc.).
+The types and representations are out of scope for this documemt.

 * Matching Operator (MO) is the operator used to match the Field Value and the Target Value.
 The Matching Operator may require some parameters.
 MO is only used during the compression phase.
 The set of MOs defined in this document can be found in {{chap-MO}}.